-ENG 203 - Early American Literature to
+ENG 203 - Early American Literature to 1865

-Description: This course is a study of American literature from earliest times through the 1860s.
-It provides an understanding of the heritage of American culture as reflected in Native American folklore, the works of the American Puritans and in writers such as Irving, Poe, Douglass, Emerson, Thoreau, Hawthorne, Melville, and Whitman.
+Description: This course studies American literature through 1865.
+It examines the creation and emergence of American culture by engaging indigenous texts and colonial literatures (some in translation), Revolutionary Era writers, and early National writers, including some texts by former slaves.
+Some representative authors are: Bradford,

+Winthrop, Wheatley, Franklin, Irving, Poe, Douglass, Emerson, Fuller, Hawthorne.
 Writing is an integral component of the course.
-SUNY GEN ED-GHUM; NCC GEN ED-WESH, HUM, LIT
+SUNY GEN ED-GHUM; NCC GEN ED-

+WESH, HUM, LIT